I’ve been a writer and editor since the 1980s. I do a weekly column for The Saturday Evening Post.

-My work has appeared in USA Today, The Boston Herald, McSweeneys.net, and many other publications and sites.
-I’m the former editor of the AOL/Weblogs, Inc. television site TV Squad and a staff writer for their film, food and advertising sites.
-In the ’90s I was a columnist for Cape Ann Weekly and editor of the TV Lounge community at Tripod.com.
-With the help of friends I published the music zine RPM from 1990-91.
-From 1995-2000 I was creator/editor of the TV newsletter Channel Surfer Journal.
+I’ve written for Esquire, USA Today, Vulture, The Boston Herald, McSweeney’s, and other places.
+I was the editor of AOL’s TV Squad and writer for their film, food, and advertising sites.
+In the ’80s I wrote a weekly column for a local paper chain, and in the ’90s I was a columnist for Cape Ann Weekly and a community editor at Tripod.
+With friends I published the music zine RPM from 1990-91, and from 1995-2000 I published the TV zine Channel Surfer Journal.
+I created Professor Barnhardt’s Journal, I’m a contributing editor to The Sunday Long Read, and I’m a member of the National Society of Newspaper Columnists.

 In 2003 I published Book, with Words and Pages, a collection of essays and short humor pieces.
 I’ve been a guest and commentator on PBS, FX’s Breakfast Time, MSNBC, and several podcasts.
-Before all that I was a radio DJ (WMWM-FM), worked in sales and advertising for Billboard magazine and Boston.com, and worked for several years as a cook/waiter.
+Before all that I was a radio DJ (WMWM), worked in sales for Billboard magazine and Boston.com, and worked for several years as a cook/waiter.

 I live in Gloucester, MA, setting of movies and books like Captains Courageous and home of Gorton’s fish sticks, not far from where Serena turned Darrin into a statue on Bewitched.

-Thumbs up: cold weather, The Dick Van Dyke Show, old cookbooks, 40s-80s advertising, gin & tonics, tea, Raymond Chandler, Dean Martin, Marshall Crenshaw, Christmas music, Peanuts, film noir, tennis, typewriters, pizza, Reese’s Peanut Butter Cups
+Thumbs up: cold weather, The Dick Van Dyke Show, old cookbooks, 40s-80s advertising, gin & tonics, tea, crosswords, Raymond Chandler, Dean Martin, Jeri Southern, Marshall Crenshaw, Christmas music, Peanuts, Turner Classic Movies, film noir, tennis, typewriters, the Oxford comma, pizza, Reese’s Peanut Butter Cups

 Thumbs down: heat and humidity, reality television, people who don’t say thank you, the closing of bookstores, print newspapers/magazines going away, dark beer, lobster and shrimp, the disappearance of TV theme songs, shorts and flip-flops, Dr. Phil

 Interviews: I’m available for radio/TV/print interviews via phone, e-mail, or in person (if you’re close enough).

 Speaking Engagements/Appearances: I’m available for speaking engagements and panels.
 E-mail me with details about your organization or event!